 The MSBA provides students with the knowledge, tools and skills to understand, manage and make use of Big Data and smart digital solutions.
 Make effective, efficient business decisions that solve existing business problems, create new business opportunities and improve the performance of organizations.
-Fast-track your career with a work-compatible MS in business analytics.
-Become part of the next generation of analytics-savvy business analysts, project managers, analytics managers, Chief Analytics Officers, digital talents, T-shape analytical thinkers and adaptive innovators who make effective and efficient business decisions that either solve existing business problems or cultivate new opportunities, and improve the performance of organizations.
+Fast-track your career with this work-compatible MS in business analytics.
+Be part of the next-generation of analytics savvy business analysts, project & program managers, analytics managers, chief analytics officers, digital talents, T-shaped analytical thinkers and adaptive innovators who make effective and efficient business decisions that either solve existing business problems or cultivate new opportunities, and improve the performance of organizations.

 The Community Planning program emphasizes urban social issues, community development, and urban problem solving, and is committed to training you to think critically and creatively, to work collaboratively in the interest of creating sustainable communities and to effectively communicate knowledge in a variety of ways.

 Graduates are prepared as competent collaborative professionals who work with and empower community constituents, influencing processes of policy formation, resource generation, community change, and urban development.

 The Computer Science & Systems program develops your breadth of understanding of the latest applied and theoretical concepts within computer science.